ocf/ocfweb/ocfweb/docs/docs/services/account.md

 The OCF maintains onsite and offsite backups of all user data uploaded to our servers.
-Our onsite backups of user data consist of 7 days of daily backups, 4 weeks of weekly backups, and 6 months of monthly backups of NFS, MySQL, and PostreSQL data.
+Our onsite backups of user data consist of 7 days of daily backups, 4 weeks of weekly backups, and 6 months of monthly backups of NFS, MySQL, and PostgreSQL data.
 Offsite backups are made weekly and consist of the entire state of the onsite backups at the time the backup is made.
 Offsite backups are encrypted locally before being uploaded to servers owned by Box.com, under the terms of the University's collaboration agreement with the company.
 Offsite